Regulation (EC) No 1272/2008 - classification, labelling and packaging of substances and mixtures (CLP)

 Title I sets general obligations to manufacturers, importers and downstream users to classify, label and package substances or mixtures.
-A hazardous substance/mixture must be classified in relation to its features (physical/health/environmental hazards).
+A hazardous substance/mixture must be classified in relation to its features (physical/health/environmental hazards) as in Annex I.

 Title II deals with hazard classification (identification, examination and evaluation of information, and decision on classification).

 Title III is about the hazard communication in the form of labelling (content of the label, hazard pictograms, signal words, location of the label)

 Title IV orders that packaging has to be strong and solid enough to endure general handling.
 It must not adversely react with the content.
 The packaging should prevent leakage and should not look misleadingly.

 Title V has as subject the harmonisation of classification and labelling of substances and the classification and labelling inventory.
 The content is closely linked to Regulation (EC) No 1907/2006.